Skip to main content

 description

-"The vendor-specific software revision string for the NE.";
+"The vendor-specific revision string of the software

 }